leonidk/venue_scores/README.md

 * See the paper for more technical details.

 # requirements
 Initial development and testing was on a MacOS 10.13 system.
-However to work on Ubuntu 18.04, the following command installed all needed tools on top of a fresh install
+However to work on Ubuntu 18.04 LTS, the following command installed all needed tools on top of a fresh install
-`sudo apt-get install python3.6 python3-lxml wget python3-nbconvert python3-notebook jupyter-nbconvert jupyter python3-numpy python3-scipy python3-pandas python3-matplotlib python3-sklearn python3-xmltodict`
+`sudo apt-get install python3.6 python3-lxml wget python3-nbconvert python3-notebook jupyter-nbconvert jupyter python3-numpy python3-scipy python3-pandas python3-matplotlib python3-sklearn python3-xmltodict python3-unidecode`

 ## overview
 The dependencies for this project are Jupyter Notebooks with Python3 and numpy, scipy, pandas, lxml and scikit-learn libraries.
 Run `make` to download all of the appropriate data from DBLP, [CSRankings](https://github.com/emeryberger/CSrankings), the NSF, Transparent California, and Scholar Rank.
 The Makefile script will then pre-process the data (using `my_dblp_parser.py` and `cleanup_venues.ipynb`) into three main datafiles, `useful_authors_list.pkl.gz useful_papers.pkl.gz useful_venue_list.pkl.gz`.
 Then the following programs are useful in generating rankings and clusterings